daleonpz/iot_cloud_test/README.md

 3. The **Data Lake** stores raw data and acts as the source for the **Transformation** component.
 4. The **Transformation** reads raw data from the **Data Lake**, processes it, and writes it to the **Database**. **Airflow** is used to orchestrate the workflow.

+Once you have clean data in the database, you can use it for analytics, machine learning, or other applications.

 ## Table of Contents